FREQUENTLY ASKED QUESTIONS

 Q: What are the hours of camp?

-Resident Camp Drop off is from 10:00-11:30, families should plan on being at camp for an hour to check in campers.
-Check out day chapel begins at 9 and check out immediately follows.
+Resident Camp Drop off is 10:30 am.
+Families should plan on being at camp for an hour to check-in campers.
+Check-out begins at 9:30 am.

 Q: What is served during meals at resident camp?